 Broccoli Salad with Feta and Almonds

-Barely Blanched Broccoli Salad with Feta and Fried Almonds is amazing with the fried almonds adding crunch and the Feta adding tangy flavor.
-DO NOT skip the fried almonds!
-Use Salad Recipes to find more recipes like this one.
+Broccoli Salad with Feta and Almonds is amazing with the fried almonds adding crunch and the Feta adding tangy flavor.
+Please, DO NOT skip the fried almonds!

-I first made this Barely Blanched Broccoli Salad with Feta and Fried Almonds back in 2013 and then (sob!) it kind of disappeared into the archives of the blog and I forgot about it for a while.
+I first made this Broccoli Salad with Feta and Almonds years ago and then (sob!) it kind of disappeared into the archives of the blog and I forgot about it for a while.
 Then a few months ago I made it for a family party where kids came to my house to play and the moms and grandmothers came to hang out.
 And WOW!
 Everyone at the party went crazy over this simple salad with big flavors, and after I’d made it for another party and then once more just for myself, I started to think this recipe really needed better photos.

 So I made the salad recently and snapped some better pictures, which I hope will entice you to try it if you’ve never made this amazing salad.
 I originally found the recipe in Fine Cooking Annual Volume 2, and adapted it just a little from the version that Tasha DeSerio created for Fine Cooking.
 I loved everything about the combination of flavors here, including the very garlicky dressing, but please, please, please do not skip the fried almonds.
 And if you wanted to use a bit more Feta that certainly couldn’t hurt either.